ElnuDev/rofi-checklist/README.md

 ## Usage

-Rofi-checklist is best when mapped to a keybinding.
+rofi-checklist is best when mapped to a keybinding.
 Simply create a keybind that calls `rofi-checklist`.

 For example, in i3, you can map it `Alt`+`T` (**T** for **T**asks) by adding `bindsym Mod1+T exec rofi-checklist` to your `~/.config/i3/config` file.

-Rofi-checklist is very simple to use.
+rofi-checklist is very simple to use.
 Once launched, it shows a list of tasks.
 If you press enter on an incomplete task, it is marked as complete.
 Selecting it again removes it from the list.

 There are two actions at the top of the list, one for clearing all tasks and one for clearing only completed tasks.
 To add a new task, simply type a task name that doesn't exist yet and press enter.

-Rofi-checklist stores the checklist in `~/.rofi-checklist` as a markdown-compliant format, such as the following:
+rofi-checklist stores the checklist in `~/.rofi-checklist` as a markdown-compliant format, such as the following:

 ```MD
 - [x] Consume the blood of my enemies